 In May of 1944 the City Council adopted a resolution accepting the gift from the estate of the late J.H.
 Legere.
 It was noted that the amount of money to be available would not be known for some time.

 At this time, World War II was in progress and it was an unlikely time for much publicity regarding building a hospital and so the committee, which was appointed, was “keeping an eye on things”.
 However, at this time the discussion of building the hospital was being discussed at the local social clubs and at the Chamber of Commerce meetings.
 Apparently discussion was all that was being done since the committee was not appointed until March of 1947 and at that time; C.E.
-Birney, Virgil Pembleton and Roland Trexler was appointed to spearhead the promotion of a hospital.
+Birney, Virgil Pembleton and Roland Trexler were appointed to spearhead the promotion of a hospital.

 In February of 1948 a poll was taken.
 Forms were printed in the Hill City Times, “Do You Want A Hospital or Dontcha?”
 The returns were about 1/2 for and 1/2 against the hospital.
 Another question: Why do we need a hospital?
 The answer was: We need more doctors in Graham County and it is almost impossible to interest a doctor in locating anywhere that hospital facilities are not available to him.
 Also noted was: Take a trip to any of our closest hospitals 40 to 60 miles away and visit the rooms containing Graham County patients.
 This may surprise you.
 A Hospital Will Draw People Together And Give Them An Opportunity To Serve.